cutecryptid/minish-hat/README.md

 ## TO DO
 * Only simple minimizations by atoms and terms are supported, no asprin option to combine or minimal subset yet.
-* Switch mode automatically in the absence of aggregates to perform the vanilla algorithm.
+* Add pre-processing to split programs into subprograms and solve them independently.